 U.S. Supreme Court

-Summary of decision: Citizens United, a conservative political group critical of Hillary Clinton's 2007-2008 presidential campaign, prepared a 90-minute documentary denouncing her candidacy.
-Hillary: The Movie was released in January 2008, a date neatly timed to coincide with several Democratic primary elections and party caucuses, and screened in some theaters.
-Citizens United planned to run television commercials promoting the movie and to make it available through the video-on-demand services offered by many cable networks.
+The movie was released in January 2008, a date timed to coincide with several Democratic primary elections and party caucuses.
+Hillary was shown in some movie theaters and was available in DVD format.
+Citizens United also intended to run television commercials promoting the movie and to make the movie available through video-on-demand services offered by many cable networks.

 Citizens United appealed to the Supreme Court.
 (A direct appeal was permissible because the district court decisions had been decided by three-judge panels.)
-Although the 2008 presidential election was over by the time the case was decided, the constitutional issue remained relevant, as Citizens United plans to make additional movies and to engage in more electioneering communication.
-The Supreme Court granted certiorari and heard oral arguments in March 2009.
-To the surprise of many legal commentators, the Justices scheduled a second round of oral arguments for September 2009.
-Many legal commentators speculated that the Roberts Court would use Citizens United to issue a broader ruling that would dramatically change the law of campaign finance.
-This prediction proved prescient when, in the words of a New York Times headline, "Justices Turn Minor Movie Case into a Blockbuster."
+Although the 2008 presidential election was over by the time the case was decided, the constitutional issue remains relevant because Citizens United plans to make additional movies and to engage in more electioneering communication in the future.
+The Supreme Court granted certiorari, heard oral arguments in March 2009, and scheduled a second round of oral arguments for September 2009.

 Looking to the Future